 School of Pharmacy and Bioengineering, Keele University, Staffordshire ST5 5BG, United Kingdom

-KEYWORDS Anticancer activity • ferrocene • monastrol • KSP inhibitors • bioorganometallic chemistry
+KEYWORDS Antiproliferative activity • ferrocene • monastrol • KSP inhibitors • bioorganometallic chemistry

 ABSTRACT: The incorporation of the ferrocenyl moiety into a bioactive molecule may significantly alter the activity of the resulting conjugate.
 By applying this strategy, we designed ferrocenyl analogs of monastrol – the first low molecular weight kinesin spindle protein (KSP) inhibitor.
 The obtained compounds showed low micromolar antiproliferative activity towards a panel of sensitive and ABC-overexpressing cancer cells.
 Most cytotoxic compounds exhibited also higher KSP modulatory activity and ability to ROS generation compared to monastrol.
 The increased bioactivity of the studied compounds can be attributed to the presence of the ferrocenyl group.